-Getting the most out of your smoker investment you need to start caring for it from the first time you set it up.
-Many smokers need to be seasoned, most will need periodic repair and repainting, and all need to be cleaned regularly, and by regularly I mean after every use.
+Getting the most out of your smoker begins from the first time you set it up.
+Many smokers need to be seasoned, most will need periodic repair and repainting, and all need to be cleaned regularly—after each and every use.

 - Once you have a good coating of oil, you need to heat that oil to a temperature that will allow it to seep into every imperfection in the metal surface of the smoker.
-This will create the barrier that will repel water and keep your smoker from rusting.
-Heat the smoker to a temperature around 250 to 275 degrees F. Any temperature higher can damage the paint on your smoker.
-Many smokers, particularly the cheaper vertical water smokers, can shed their paint at temperatures as low as 300 degrees F.
+This creates a barrier that will repel water and keep your smoker from rusting.
+Use a standard charcoal fire to heat the smoker to a temperature of around 250 to 275 degrees F. Any temperature higher than this may damage the paint on your smoker.
+Many models, particularly the cheaper vertical water smokers, can shed their paint at temperatures as low as 300 degrees F.